niwinz/django-greenqueue/README.rst

     Task dispatches and service backend.
 By default is set ``greenqueue.backends.sync.SyncService``, this is usefull for tests, because this does not need any worker.

-    For use zeromq and separate worker for task, set this attr to ``greenqueue.backends.zeromq.ZMQService`` or ``greenqueue.backends.zeromq_gevent.ZMQService``
+    For use zeromq and separate worker for task, set this attr to ``greenqueue.backends.zeromq.ZMQService``.

+``GREENQUEUE_WORKER_MANAGER``

+    Set a apropiate worker manager for selected backend.
+NOTE: not all backends supports all workers.

 ``GREENQUEUE_BACKEND_POOLSIZE``

-    Set a process pool size.
-At the momment, this settings property is used only with ``zeromq_gevent.ZMQService`` backend.
+    Set a process pool size. (default: 2)

+``GREENQUEUE_IGNORE_RESULT``

+    Ignore results of tasks.

 RabbitMQ Settings